 The type of lamb we have in the shops depends on what time of year it is.
-From January to Easter we have fantastic hogget from our Blackface sheep, which is absolutely packed with flavour.
+From January to Easter we have fantastic hogget, which is absolutely packed with flavour.
 It should be cooked fairly low and slow and stands up well to robust ingredients like rosemary, garlic and anchovies.
-Easter signals the start of spring lamb, and ours is from Dorset sheep.
+Easter signals the start of spring lamb.
 Early spring lamb has a uniquely delicate flavour, as it is largely fed on mothers’ milk and will only nibble at a little hay.
-It pairs beautifully with the lighter vegetables of spring; delicate fresh peas, English asparagus, watercress, ramsons and purple sprouting broccoli.
+It pairs beautifully with the lighter vegetables of spring; delicate fresh peas, English asparagus, watercress, damsons and purple sprouting broccoli.
 From late summer we’re onto the Mules, which have good flavour thanks to a summer of grazing on rich heather moorland.

-While mutton went out of favour and has started to come back in again, it’s not a particularly common thing for us to have in the shops – we probably only kill two or three bodies a week.
+While mutton went out of favour and has started to come back in again, it’s not a particularly common thing for us to have in the shops.
 Although meat is technically considered mutton at two years old, it is at its best – absolutely packed with flavour, though needs very slow cooking – when it comes from cull ewes which are between 4-7 years old; the male is far too tough by this age.